 First, we must understand what learning is not.
-It is not the acquisition of knowledge - that is properly called wisdom.
-It is not the ability to memorize content and pass an assessment - that is called regurgitation and has the same relationship to real learning as that between how birds feed their young and the moment they are ejected from the nest and must either fly or die.
+It is not the acquisition of knowledge - that is properly called intellect.
+It is not the ability to memorize content and pass an assessment - that is called regurgitation and has the same relationship to real learning as that between how young birds are fed and the moment they are ejected from the nest and must either fly or die.

-A: A sincere desire to know; a disciplined determination to practice; passion; a clear heart.
+A sincere desire to know; a determination to practice; passion; a clear heart.

 Unless you're burning to find the answer, and unless you're willing to give up everything in the pursuit of that answer, you will never truly learn it.
-Learning how to learn is not something you can learn about.
-You just have to let it happen by being constantly aware.
-When that which illumines the unutterable question you are shines through, you must follow its trail without hesitation.
+Learning how to learn is not something which can be taught in the usual sense.
+All we can do is reflect honestly with one another in order to raise awareness and cultivate presence.
+When you are truly present, and that which illumines the unutterable question you are shines through, you will be able to follow its trail without hesitation.

 The rest is practice.
 Practice, practice, practice - until you realise that there is no difference between practice and perfection.
 That what you most wanted to know was here all along, right with you - closer than your jugular vein - and all that work and struggle and acquisition and desire and practice and letting go was just to bring you back into this moment, right now.

-There is nothing else to learn about.
+There is nothing else to learn.
 Nothing more to know.A Surprisingly Educated Public¶

 Such awakening resonates with two other deep notes struck in this course.
 In Finite and Infinite Games, James P. Carse makes the distinction between being trained to win, and learning how to continue the play with ongoing, dramatic reinterpretation:

 "To be prepared against surprise is to be trained.
 To be prepared for surprise is to be educated."